Aninda820/Tools/README.md

+For run all this tools you need to create a virtual environment first nither the tools will not work

+Follow the command bellow:-

 # Tools

-python3 -m venv ftp
+python3 -m venv venv

-source ftp/bin/activate
+source venv/bin/activate

-cd ftp
+cd venv

 git clone <github link>